 - Video Showing how to check Mac's hard drive health status

-As it was mentioned above, you should not wait until encounter with mysterious issues, to check the current status of your hard drive, in order to prevent any data loss or performance decreases, it is recommended periodically inspect your drive.
-Luckily, it is quite simply to proceed by using the built-in tool related to hard drive, called Disk Utility.
-Use Spotlight by pressing keyboard shortcut of Command and Spacebar and type Disk Utility, alternatively you may go to Utilities folder under Application via Finder.
-One you've launched the application, select one of connected drives from the list in the left sidebar.
-Further, click the First Aid button in the top middle of window, you will be prompted to confirm your action, click Run.
+As mentioned above, do not wait until you encounter erratic issues before checking the current status of the hard drive.
+To prevent any data loss or performance problems, periodically inspect the drive.
+This is quite simple using a built-in tool relating to the hard drive called Disk Utility.
+Use Spotlight by pressing the keyboard shortcut of Command and Spacebar, and then type Disk Utility.
+Alternatively, go to the Utilities folder under Application via Finder.
+Once you have launched the application, select one of connected drives from the list in the left hand sidebar.
+Click the First Aid button in the top middle of the window.
+You will be prompted to confirm your action.
+Click Run.

-If you're trying to check status of startup disk, another warning will pop up, stating that you're trying to verify booted drive, due to this reason in order to perform a complete check you operating system will be frozen, however, if you're not performing any important active actions click Run, all software will regain it's full functionality immediately when the verification process finishes.
+If you are trying to check the status of a startup disk, another warning will pop up, stating that you are trying to verify a booted drive.
+To perform a complete check, the operating system will be frozen.
+If you are not performing any important, active tasks, click Run.
+All software will regain its full functionality immediately the verification process finishes.

-When the First Aid function completes it's work, the result message will be displayed stating, your hard drive is OK, otherwise click Repair disk, if suggested, or try repeating the First Aid procedure until you get result, that your hard drive is OK.
-Sometimes, Disk Utility is unable to repair booted drive, in this case follow the next method.
+When the First Aid function completes, the resultant message will state that the hard drive is OK.
+Otherwise, click Repair disk (if suggested) or try repeating the First Aid procedure until the result indicates that the hard drive is OK.
+Disk Utility is sometimes unable to repair a booted drive - in this case, follow the next method.

 Repair startup disk via macOS Recovery mode

-In case you encountered the situation, where Disk Utility is unable to repair your hard drive, when it is booted, there is another way how you may access the Disk Utility, without loading your Mac.
-However, it is recommended to create the backup of your storage first, the easiest would be to use Time Machine.
-When you've prepared backup, shut down your Mac, then press and hold Option (Alt), Command, and R while starting your computer.
-Keep holding until Apple logo or spinning Globe appears, from the macOS Utilities window select Disk Utility.
+If you have encountered a situation whereby Disk Utility is unable to repair the hard drive when it is booted, there is another way to access the tool without loading the Mac.
+You are advised to first create a backup of the storage - the easiest way to do this is by using Time Machine.
+When you have prepared a backup, shut down the Mac and then press and hold Option (Alt), Command, and R while starting the computer.
+Keep holding the keys until the Apple logo or spinning Globe appears.
+From the macOS Utilities window, select Disk Utility.

-Further, repeat the procedure to check your hard drive, select one of connected drives from the list in the left sidebar.
-Next, click the First Aid button in the top middle of window, you will be prompted to confirm your action, click Run.
-Finally, click Repair disk if prompted, to attempt automatically repair your hard drive.
-As it was mentioned above, checking your hard drive's health status is a good prevention against unexpected issues and data loss, however, you should not skip creating backups, since there might be a number of cases, when hard drive fails without any signs.
+Repeat the procedure to check the hard drive - select one of the connected drives from the list in the left hand sidebar.
+Next, click the First Aid button in the top middle of the window.
+You will be prompted to confirm your action.
+Click Run.
+Finally, click Repair disk if prompted and attempt to automatically repair the hard drive.
+Checking hard drive health status is good prevention against unexpected issues and data loss, however, also maintain regular backups, since hard drive failures can sometimes occur without any warning signs.

 Use Single User Mode to repair hard drive

-Last, but probably most efficient method would be to boot your Mac into Single User Mode and use specific command fsck, that is a shortcut to launch the file system check feature.
-To begin with, if possible create the backup, then shut down your computer.
-In order to access this mode, press and hold Command and S immediately after hearing the startup chime, if you managed to access the Single User Mode you will notice, when you see a lot of white text within black display appearing on your screen.
-Be patient, this boot may take some time, however, once booting is finished, each new line will be prepended with "localhost//", type the following command and press Return to execute.
+The most efficient method might be to boot the Mac into Single User Mode and use the fsck command - a shortcut to launch the file system check feature.
+First, create a backup and then shut down your computer.
+To access this mode, press and hold Command and S immediately after hearing the startup chime.
+In Single User Mode, you should see a lot of white text on a black display.
+Be patient, since this boot might take some time.
+Once booting is finished, each new line will be prepended with "localhost//".
+Type the following command and press Return to execute:

 - fsck -fy

-Video Showing how to check Mac's hard drive health status
+Video Showing how to check Mac hard drive health status